rjseymour66/documentation/content/en/docs/Golang/errors.md

     return nil
 }
 ```
-When you ae returning an error, use STDERR instead of STDOUT to display error messages, and exit with `1`:
+When you are returning an error, use STDERR instead of STDOUT to display error messages, and exit with `1`:
 ```go
 if err := l.Get(todoFileName); err != nil {
     fmt.Fprintln(os.Stderr, err)